Ikea spent years developing its first smart speaker. Here’s what it’s like to use it

 Sonos speakers are unique in that, rather than streaming music directly over Bluetooth or audio wires, they sit on your Wi-Fi network, and can stream music like Spotify throughout your home, pairing to play music in the living room and kitchen in concert.
 The two new Symfonsik products offer exactly the same Sonos connected speaker capabilities, but they do so in the form of a bookshelf and lamp.

 But bookshelves and lamps are easy.
 Networked speakers are more complex, and setting up the Symfonsik is more difficult than it should be.
 To get started, you need to download the Sonos app and create an account.
 What I didn’t expect, after placing the lamp upon its perch in my bedroom, was that I’d need to literally plug it into my router with an ethernet cable for its initial setup.
 What year is this?
 That meant I was forced to excavate the cord spaghetti of my media cabinet just to set up a lamp.
+(Since publishing, Sonos has clarified that it’s not necessary to plug in the speaker for setup, despite what I’d concluded from the guide.)
 Then, while connecting the speakers to my home network—illustrated with a simple enough on-screen, step-by-step guide—one speaker had an inexplicable error.
 That’s fine!
 It happens!
 But the app kicked me out to some other screen.
 The setup guide wasn’t designed with any sort of failsafe or continuation option if the user encounters an error.
 Only after a few minutes of fiddling and guessing did I figure out what I needed to do next and finish the setup.

 It reminded me of when I’d attempted to do a review of Ikea’s smart lighting products a few years ago, and I installed them throughout my apartment to see if you could really live life inside the Ikea commercial.
 The setup seemed easy, but individual lights kept going out, disconnecting from the network.
 I spent months trying to ensure with Ikea’s help that I wasn’t doing something wrong with managing the accompanying wireless router.
 I never got to the bottom of it (and I cherish the dumb LED bulbs I’ve used since).
 The experience hinted that Ikea is lacking a certain digital competence that we take for granted with modern connected products.
 And I don’t think the Sonos partnership has fixed it overnight (or over three years).